andrewkibet/Jcompose/README.md

 A database in Android development is used to store and manage app data locally on the device.
 The most commonly used database is Room, which is a modern abstraction over SQLite.
 It allows developers to define tables and queries using annotations and integrates well with Jetpack components like ViewModel and LiveData.
 For simple key-value storage, DataStore is preferred.
-These tools help apps keep data persistent even after the app is closed or the device is restarted.
+These tools help apps keep data persistent even after the app is closed or the device is restarted

+LiveData: An observable data holder class that updates the UI automatically.

+Room: An SQLite-based ORM library for easier database management.

+DataStore: A replacement for SharedPreferences, optimized for reactive programming.

+WorkManager: Manages background tasks and ensures they run reliably